pklehre/EC-Theory-UoB/_members/shishen.md

 ## Short Bio

 Shishen Lin starts his PhD of Computer Science at Birmingham since Sep.
 2021.
-I mainly focus on Artificial Intelligence, Optimisation, Evolutionary Algorithm and Runtime Time Analysis of
+He mainly focuses on Artificial Intelligence, Optimisation, Evolutionary Algorithm and Runtime Time Analysis of EAs.
-EAs.
 Before that, he was a MSc Mathematics student at Imperial College London with a focus on  probability theory, Markov processes and random matrix theory.
-He has completed his BSc Maths degree at Warwick before going to Imperial.
+He has completed his BSc
+Maths degree at Warwick before going to Imperial.